donatienLeray/bmofetch/README.md

 # bmofetch

 A neofetch theme inspired by BMO from Adventure Time with a cowsay like speech bubble.\
-you can find the complete neofetch-themes repository at: https://github.com/Chick2D/neofetch-themes
+You can find the complete neofetch-themes repository at: https://github.com/Chick2D/neofetch-themes

 ![bmofetch](https://github.com/user-attachments/assets/1850e6a3-6ad2-4421-a73b-3259f9b064f1)